daboigbae/wasabi-mobile/README.md

 The application was written in React Native.
 Currently uses a hard coded playlist of our favorite NFT songs as we implement the support to utilize the full catalog of NFT music found at https://wasabimusic.io/

+#### Folder Structure
+App.js - main application

+e2e
+* detox test cases

+src
+* assets - for all images and test input data
+* components - for screen components
+* navigation - for all navigation objects
+* redux - using redux slices for state
+* screens - a place for all our screens
+* styles - shared styling
+* utils - for all helper functions

 #### Running the project

 ##### iOS